paid travel influencer

 Digital Security Is Non-Negotiable

 Traveling often means connecting to public or untrusted Wi-Fi networks, especially if I am visiting places like Jibhi in Himachal where cellular network is bad.
 I can’t risk sensitive client work or my personal data being exposed to hackers.
-That’s why I always use a VPN (Virtual Private Network).
-After trying several options, my go-to is CyberGhost VPN.
+That’s why I sometimes rely on using a VPN (Virtual Private Network) and I suggest other do the same too.

-Why CyberGhost?
-It has an absolutely simple set up, blazing-fast servers in more than 100 countries and has apps on all my devices.
-I do not only use it to encrypt my connection but to unlock location restricted tools and content.
-It also allows me to trick the banking apps to believe I am still in the US or it tricks others to think I am in the UK to watch some shows.
+Using VPN is a simple set up, with most providers having super-fast servers worldwide.
+I do not only use a VPN to encrypt my connection but to unlock location restricted tools and content.
+It also allows me to trick the banking apps to believe I am still in the my home-country or it tricks others to think the same to watch some shows.
 It is quite a digital nomad secret weapon of freedom and privacy.

 Essential Accessories